stylish brick house in uk

 • Peace of mind: Knowing your home and belongings are protected helps you manage risk and avoid significant costs if the worst happens.

-• Alternative accommodation: Many policies cover the cost of temporary accommodation if your home becomes uninhabitable after an insured event, ensuring all the items you value are protected.
+• Alternative accommodation: Covers the cost of temporary accommodation if your home becomes uninhabitable after an insured event. rivr covers up to 36 months

 What happens if you don’t have home insurance?